 There are certain eligibility requirements that you must meet before you can enroll in Medicare Part A. These requirements include:

-- Age: You must be 65 years or older in most cases in order to apply for Medicare Part A.
+• Age: You must be 65 years or older in order to apply for Medicare Part A.

 Will I Be Automatically Enrolled in Part A?

-Many seniors find that they are automatically enrolled in Medicare Part A. To receive automatic enrollment in Medicare Part A, you must:
+Many individuals find that they are automatically enrolled in Medicare Part A. To receive automatic enrollment in Medicare Part A, you must:

-If you are automatically enrolled in Medicare Part A, your benefits will begin on the first day of the month you turn 65.
-If you have worked in the U.S. for at least 10 years or 40 quarters, you will likely be eligible for premium-free Part A, meaning you will not need to pay a monthly payment to receive your Part A benefits.
+If you are automatically enrolled in Medicare Part A, your benefits will begin on the first day of the month you turn 65 or have a qualifying disability.
+If you have worked in the U.S. for at least 10 years or 40 quarters, you will likely be eligible for premium-free Part A, meaning you will not need to pay a monthly premium to receive your Part A benefits.

 Medicare Part B covers your outpatient medical services that are deemed either medically necessary or preventative.